crmdialer/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadDeletedGet**
 > \Swagger\Client\Model\LeadDeletedEventInfo subscriptionsSampleLeadDeletedGet()

-Data sample for the \"lead.deleted\" event
+Receive a notification when a lead in this CRM is deleted

-Receive a notification when a lead is deleted.
+Example use: update the status, post a note, or delete a record in an external system when a lead is deleted in this CRM.

 ### Example
 ```php